OSN Header

 I rarely use a lens hood however I do like the flexible rubber lens hoods.
 Lens cleaning?
 My husband cleans my lens for me!
 I’m rough on my gear (which drives him crazy!) so he uses a microfiber cloth to remove any dust or lint that my rocket blower leaves behind.

-Recent Jams
+Jams

-Album Art for Interstate Love Song
+Album Art for Love at First Sight

-Album Art for Get Some
+Album Art for Where You Are

-Album Art for Guilty
+Album Art for Feel Your Love (Rapture)

 Jill